Table of Content +

 | Official Website | opportunities.rbi.org.in / rbi.org.in |

-As per the previous year's notification, the RBI Grade B Phase 1 exam was scheduled around 30 to 45 days after the release of the online application form, followed by the Phase 2 exam, which was conducted approximately 30 to 45 days after Phase 1.
-The details of the RBI Grade B exam dates are as follows:
+As per last year, this year too RBI Grade B Phase 1 exam is expected to be held around 30 to 45 days after the online application form is released, followed by Phase 2 exam, which will be held 30 to 45 days after Phase 1 exam.
+The expected dates of the RBI Grade B exam are as follows:

 | Event | 2026 | Last Exam Cycle |